Rock Machine MC criminal allegations and incidents: Quebec

-In 2017, a former member of the Rock Machine who had received a status of "Out in Bad" was murdered in Montreal, Quebec.
-A month before his death he told his parole board "he knew his life was in danger if he continued living in Quebec".
-His body was found in the suburbs of Montreal.

-On June 23, 2018.
-Dozens of Rock Machine members and prospects attended a "Patch-over" ceremony in Saint-Dominique for several new members in the province.
+On June 23, 2018, dozens of Rock Machine members and prospects attended a "Patch-over" ceremony in Saint-Dominique for several new members in the province.
 The meeting was held on a fenced-in property with The Rock Machine Motorcycle Clubs flag being flown proudly.
 In August 2018, an inmate who had past ties to the Rock Machine Motorcycle Club was murdered by fellow inmates with assumed association to the Rock Machine, it was rumored that he was a police informant.
-It is estimated by Police that these recent death's of past Rock Machine members could have been an internal issue or a "clean up".
+It is estimated by Police that these recent attacks or death's of past or faction Rock Machine members could have been an internal issue or a "clean up".

-In March 2019, the Sûreté du Québec conducted a raid on a Rock Machine clubhouse in the town of Farnham, Quebec.
+In March 2019, the Sûreté du Québec conducted a raid on a Rock Machine Farnham chapter clubhouse in the town of Farnham, Quebec.
 The interior of the clubhouse was painted in the Black and Platinum the colors of the Rock Machine MC, the main room had a stage and a vertical pole dance bar, an alcohol service counter and pool tables.
 Le Journal noted "The logo is prominently featured on the back with the inscriptions "NO MERCY" and "ALVALM" (À la vie, à la mort, the group's motto).
 At the entrance of the build, a list of rules and regulations to be observed is displayed.
-Two members of the Rock Machine were arrested and large amounts of alcohol and narcotics were seized, along with nine Rock Machine vests and illegal firearms.
+They were only able to charge two members of the Rock Machine.
+They were arrested and large amounts of alcohol and narcotics were seized, along with nine Rock Machine vests and illegal firearms.

-In December 2019, it was rumoured that Liberal Prime Minister, Justin Trudeau had been sighted in the company of members of the Rock Machine Motorcycle Club in Montreal, Quebec.
+In December 2019, it was rumoured that Liberal Prime Minister, Justin Trudeau had been sighted in the company of members of the Rock Machine Motorcycle Club in Montreal.
 There had been a video posted to YouTube, that supposedly showed Mr. Trudeau partying with Rock Machine members and strippers in his hometown.
 However the video was deleted soon after its release.